-The Bonds will be dated as of the date of initial delivery and will bear interest from such date payable on July 1, 2019, and semiannually thereafter on January 1 and July 1 of each year until maturity or prior redemption.
-The Bonds will mature on the dates and in the principal amounts and will bear interest at the rates set forth on the inside front cover pages of this Official Statement.
+The Bonds will be dated as of the date of initial delivery and will bear interest from such date payable on July 1, 2020, and semiannually thereafter on January 1 and July 1 of each year until maturity.
+The Bonds will mature on the dates and in the principal amounts and will bear interest at the rates set forth on the inside front cover page of this Official Statement.